Alameda Neighborhood Portland

 Early residents of Alameda loved the views, so they started building on the ridge almost immediately.
 Because this spot was so desirable, many of the homes were custom-built for wealthier families.
 These properties included multiple stories and even quarters for live-in nannies and wait staff.
 Many of the original buildings still stand, giving Alameda a regal and historic presence.

-The ridge actually runs through multiple neighborhoods, including Sabin, Beaumont-Wilshire, Roseway, and Rose City Park.
+The ridge runs through multiple neighborhoods, including Sabin, Beaumont-Wilshire, Roseway, and Rose City Park.
 However, some of the priciest homes are in Alameda’s borders.

 Alameda Neighborhood Businesses of Note